 Part C of the form signed by a physician within one year.

 Using an outdated form.
 To ensure you are using the correct form, use the form available at www.scouting.org/scoutsource/HealthandSafety/ahmr.aspx.

-At check-in, the unit is to provide two copies of the BSA Annual Health and Medical Record (including Parts A, B & C - under Are You Going to Camp?) signed by a physician for every camper (youth and adult).
+At check-in, the ship is to provide two copies of the BSA Annual Health and Medical Record (including Parts A, B & C - under Are You Going to Camp?) signed by a physician for every camper (youth and adult).
 Parts A, B, and C should be stapled for one person.
 One copy should be placed in a 3-ring binder and labeled with ship number with all forms alphabetized to be kept in the health lodge.
 Do not provide original forms; it is best to provide copies.
-The unit will keep the second copy at the campsite.
-The unit can pick up the binder before leaving camp.
+The ship will keep the second copy at the campsite.
+The ship can pick up the binder before leaving camp.
 Any forms left at camp will be destroyed.